 The challenge is the game mode in which the screen is randomly pre-filled.
 No time passes, but you should first clear the screen.
 Of course, there are 1 or 2 players available in all game modes.
 You can choose to play entirely with the keyboard, joysticks or mixed.

 In the standard game mode, there are even five difficulty levels available.
-Each individual difficulty level has its own leaderboard.
-When chasing the leaderboard, players can choose one of eight defined backgrounds.
+Each individual difficulty level has its own highscore.
+When chasing the highscore, players can choose one of eight defined backgrounds.
 Even up to two self-created backgrounds can be used.

 The fun of the game is rounded off by timeless game music and crisp sound effects.
 The volume can also be adjusted and the sound can be switched off.